 This feature is available from the Pro plan and above.
-Please note that it is available only for "Software localization" type of projects, but not for "Documents".
+It is available only for Web and mobile projects, not for Ah doc documents or Marketing and support.

-The development process often requires you to work on multiple branches.
+The development process often requires working on multiple branches.
 Lokalise supports branching similar to GitHub, with some limitations (see below).

 What is branching?

-To put it simply, a branch is a separate version of your translation project.
-When the branching feature is enabled for a project, this project can have multiple independent versions.
-You can switch between these versions, delete them, and merge changes from one version into another.
+In simple terms, think of a branch as a different version of your translation project.
+When you use the branching feature, your project can have many separate versions.
+You can move between these versions, get rid of them, or take changes from one version and add them to another.

-Please be aware that certain project elements are global (in other words, do not support branching) as explained in the corresponding section.
+Please be aware that certain project elements are global (in other words, do not support branching), which is explained more in the How branching affects your project section.

 Enabling branching